B1.7 Read, represent, compare, and order decimal tenths, in various contexts.

 New world record, a 13.4 kg apple!

-• Is it important to specify the 0.4 kg in the mass of the apple?
+- Is it important to specify the 0.4 kg in the mass of the apple?
 Why or why not?

 Knowledge: Decimal Number

-Set of decimal numbers (ⅅ)
+Set of Decimal Numbers (ⅅ)

-The set of decimal numbers consists of numbers that can be expressed in decimal form with a finite decimal part (for example, 3.72; 0; 12.135 64).
-This set includes all whole numbers, because they can be expressed with a decimal part (for example, 3 = 3.0).
-It also includes some fractions, such as \(\frac{2}{5}\) and \(\frac{3}{{16}}\), since \(\frac{2}{5}\; = \;0,4\) and \(\frac{3}{{16}}\; = \;0,187\;5\).
-However, a large number of fractions are excluded, such as \(\frac{1}{3}\) and \(\frac{7}{{11}}\), because their decimal development requires an infinite number of decimal places (\(\frac{1}{3}\; = \;0,333\;3 \ldots \;{\rm{et}}\;\frac{7}{{11}}\; = \;0,636\;363 \ldots \)).
+Decimal numbers are numbers that can be expressed with a finite decimal part (for example, 3.72; 0; 12.135 64).
+This includes all whole numbers, because they can be expressed with a decimal part (for example, 3 = 3.0).
+They also include some fractions, such as \(\frac{2}{5}\) and \(\frac{3}{{16}}\), since \(\frac{2}{5}\; = \;0,4\) and \(\frac{3}{{16}}\; = \;0.187\;5\).
+However, a large number of fractions, such as \(\frac{1}{3}\) and \(\frac{7}{{11}}\), cannot be expressed as decimal numbers because their decimal expression requires an infinite number of decimal places (\(\frac{1}{3}\; = \;0.333\;3 \ldots \;{\rm{and}}\;\frac{7}{{11}}\; = \;0.636\;363 \ldots \)).

 Examples